Oral History Project

 In September of 2010 the project was revived by Jean McMillen.
 The original concept was to collect memories of older citizens of Salisbury, but Jean first had to have help transcribing the 55 tapes left from the original 117 interviews.
 She elected to broaden the interview base to include those who work and contribute to the town in some way.
 She began interviewing in 2012.
 She created an Index as a reference to 12 topics such as: Art, Buildings, Businesses, Churches, Education, Families (Fires, Geology, the Grove, Health, Inns) Farms, Iron Industry, Music, Names, Politics, (Railroads, Recreation, Sharon Hospital & Clinic, Sports, Town Organizations, War), Towns and Discussion Groups.
 This Oral History Index is currently available in the computers at the Salisbury Association, the Town Hall, the Scoville Memorial Library, and the Edsel Ford Library at Hotchkiss.

-Currently there are 387 fully transcribed interviews.
+Currently there are 423 fully transcribed interviews.
 Dick Paddock has converted the taped interviews into MP3 format accessible by computer.
-There are 3 volumes of selected stories taken from the transcriptions called “Sarum Samplings,” available for purchase at the Academy Building.
-A fourth volume is to be compiled in 2019.
+There are 5 volumes of selected stories taken from the transcriptions called “Sarum Samplings,” available for purchase at the Academy Building.

 New transcriptions will be added to this site as they are prepared.